tomasc/improve_typography/README.md

 ### Extending locales

-**Pull requests are welcome!**

-There are two options how to provide locale-specific replacements.
+There are two options how to provide locale-specific replacements:

 #### Via locale files (preferred)